South Dakota vs. Wayfair, Inc., also known as the “Wayfair decision,” is a Supreme Court ruling ushering in a whole new tax era… potentially.

 We don’t want to add to any sensationalism.
 We just want to give you the facts, and the potential limitations, of what’s now possible in the world of American digital taxes.

 If we’re honest, US sales tax code has always been a confusing mess.
-This development could actually simplify tax laws for online retailers over time.
+This development could potentially simplify tax laws for online retailers over time.

 Quick brief on the Supreme Court ruling